 The Vosburgh Farm

-In 1839, Jacob’s great-grandson, Gilbert J. Vosburgh purchased the property in the hamlet of Elizaville where, 179 years later, his 3rd great-grandson, Arnold (Arnie) Vosburgh, still lives on the old homestead and operates Vosburgh Orchards today.
-Arnie grew up working on the farm with his father H. Arnold, Sr., witnessing its many changes over the decades from a dairy farm growing small grain crops to a successful fruit farm also producing poultry, fresh eggs and vegetables.
+In 1839, Jacob’s great-grandson, Gilbert J. Vosburgh purchased the property in Elizaville where, 180 years later, his 3rd great-grandson, Arnold (Arnie) Vosburgh, still lives today.
+Arnie grew up working on the farm with his father H. Arnold, Sr., witnessing its many changes over the decades from a dairy farm growing small grain crops to a successful fruit farm also producing poultry, eggs and vegetables.

 The mainstay for the farm has always been growing good quality fruit.
 A Cornell graduate and a retired agricultural teacher, Arnie continues to grow quality apples.
 Vosburgh Orchards currently comprises 134 acres that offers many varieties of apples.

 In 2014, Arnie partnered with the Scenic Hudson, in collaboration with Columbia Land Conservancy and with support from the USDA-Natural Resources Conservation Service for the permanent preservation of the farm so that it will always remain farm land, which he strongly believes is important to the local community.
 The farm will always be available to supply healthy food and support the town’s agriculture-based economy for future generations.
 With this new partnership he’s expanded the farm, made necessary improvements, and planted a new orchard.